Saanich Peninsula: Geology

 Many different kinds of bedrock underlie the peninsula.
 Sandstone is common at the northern end.
 Granodiorite crops out in many northern and central areas.
 Amphibolite, diorite, gabbro and quartz diorite are common in the south.
 Smaller areas of andesite, basalt, chert, dacite and limestone are also found.

 History

-The region is the historical homeland of certain Coast Salish peoples.
-Several Indian Reserves are located on the peninsula, predominantly along the shore of Saanich Inlet.
-Early European settlers arrived in the mid-nineteenth century, pursuing mainly resource-based economic activities such as logging, fishing, and — most notably — agriculture.
-The peninsula is home to the oldest agricultural exhibition in Western Canada, the Saanich Fair, sponsored by the North and South Saanich Agricultural Society.
-In more recent decades, residential and commercial development has become widespread on the Peninsula, although provincial law protects much of the region's farmland from rezoning.
-The peninsula is also home to many wilderness parks, mostly on its southwest.
-The largest of these is Gowlland Tod Provincial Park.
+The Saanich Peninsula is the historical homeland of several Coast Salish peoples.
+Numerous Indian Reserves are situated along the shores of Saanich Inlet.
+European settlers began arriving in the mid-nineteenth century, primarily engaging in resource-based industries such as logging, fishing, and notably, agriculture.
+The peninsula hosts the oldest agricultural exhibition in Western Canada, the Saanich Fair, organized by the North and South Saanich Agricultural Society.
+In recent decades, residential and commercial development has expanded across the peninsula, although provincial laws, such as the Agricultural Land Reserve, protect a significant portion of its farmland from rezoning.
+The region also boasts several wilderness parks, predominantly located in the southwest, with the largest being Gowlland Tod Provincial Park.